Mehedi-Polash-112/cv-project-01-image-classification/README.md

 The goals of this project were:

 - Understand the full Computer Vision pipeline
-- Apply transfer learning with a pretrained CNN
+- Apply transfer learning using a pretrained CNN
 - Train and evaluate a binary image classifier
-- Generate performance metrics (accuracy, confusion matrix, classification report)
+- Generate evaluation metrics (accuracy, confusion matrix, classification report)
-- Perform prediction on new images
+- Perform inference on new images

 ---